 Walk your hands down as you lower your body.
 As the body lowers the knees CANNOT come over the toes.
 Make sure to push the knees away from each other to create more mobile hips and take the pressure off the knees.
 This will allow you to sit deeper.
 Take time to develop better hip/ankle flexibility and don't force sitting too deep too soon.
 Flexibility will come with daily practice.
 Engage the three balance points of the feet to push back up walking the hands back to the start position for stability.
 Stay connected with the feet through the whole range of motion.

 Incorporating this movement into your daily routine takes about 15 minutes.
 I recommend starting off with 2 sets of 10-12 reps daily to ingrain a new neuromuscular pathway.
 As your strength and mobility improve vitality increases.
 My clients find that tasks that seemed overwhelming or unattainable all of a sudden become easier to perform.
 The body finds a new synergy that allows it to overcome and improve overall movement.
 To take your squats to the next level check out - 5 Phase Squat Mastery Blog.

 Dawn Massey is one of my personal training clients.
 She is a 73 year old mother of 4 and grandmother of 6.
-We began working together 3 years ago.
+We began working together 4 years ago.
 She now trains legs using a suspension trainer as well as kettlebell sumo deadlifts and goblet squats.
 Her flexibility and mobility have soared through consistent, focused practice.
-She can pull a 72lb kettlebell for 8 reps and just this past week graduated to a 35lb kettlebell for 8 reps in her goblet squats.
+She can pull a 72lb kettlebell for 8 reps and a 35lb kettlebell for 8 reps in her goblet squats.